Champasak Palace Hotel

-This place was once described quite accurately in one guidebook as looking like a giant wedding cake, but a recent paint job and renovation have brought out the lines of the classic French architecture, so now it's a giant French wedding cake.
-From the inside, you'll get sweeping verandas and spectacular views over the surrounds.
-It was built by a Laotian Prince as a residence, but he had to abandon it before it was finished when the French government pulled out of the country.
-The Palace is now owned by a Thai group who finished construction and converted it into a hotel.
-If this is in your budget range, it’s certainly worth considering.
-The rooms are clean if a little aged, while the more affordable rooms in the New Wing are brand new, less impressive, but a good option in the price range.
-Travelfish users report that the staff is helpful and friendly, though the food in the restaurant is only okay (no worries, it’s a short walk from here to Delta Coffee which has some of the best food in town).
-The hotel has a kitch 50s feel to it, not dissimilar to the historical atmosphere of the Atlanta in Bangkok or the Galle Face in Colombo -- its biggest disadvantages are the 10-minute walk to downtown Pakse and the lack of a pool.Check rates around Pakse best price guarantee!
+This place was built by a Laotian prince as a residence, but he had to abandon it before it was finished when the French government pulled out of the country.
+The palace is now owned by a Thai group who finished construction and converted it into a hotel.
+If this is in your budget range, it's worth a look.
+The rooms are clean if a little aged, while the more affordable rooms in the newer wing are less impressive but a reasonable option in the price range.
+Travelfish users report that staff are helpful and friendly, though the food in the restaurant is only okay.
+The hotel has a kitsch 50s feel to it, not dissimilar to the historical atmosphere of the Atlanta in Bangkok or the Galle Face in Colombo -- its biggest disadvantage is the 10-minute walk to the centre of town.

 Email them at: Champasak_palace_hotel@yahoo.com

 |Superior - Double||350,000 kip||350,000 kip||Palace building|

 |Standard - Double||250,000 kip||250,000 kip||New building|

 Added to Travelfish on: 2nd December, 2004

 Last visited or updated on: 21st June, 2013